-For my recent trip to San Francisco, I intentionally left my first night without a hotel booking for the purpose of this article.
-I wanted to find an affordable luxury hotel as close as possible to Union Square in downtown San Francisco.
+For my recent trip to San Francisco, I intentionally left my first night without a hotel booking.
+I wanted to find a San Francisco affordable luxury hotel as close as possible to Union Square in downtown.

 Finding a Last Minute Affordable Luxury Hotel in San Francisco

 On the BART ride from the airport, I researched available hotel rooms on smartphone apps, like HotelsByMe and Hotels.com.
 I also checked my favorite hotel app, HotelCoupons, but results were not good for this stay; HotelCoupons works best for road trips.

 This particular San Francisco visit was a few days before a large week-long technology conference, which created higher than usual hotel rates and tighter availability (especially in Union Square and closer to Moscone Center in SoMa).